schoenemeyer/WRF3.8.1-in-Azure-Batch/README.md

 ## Introduction

 The purpose of this lab is to demonstrate the possibility of running WRF3.8.1 using Azure Batch.
-It uses the same source code and benchmark data as described in https://github.com/schoenemeyer/WRF3.8-in-Azure.git
+It uses the same source code and benchmark data as described in https://github.com/schoenemeyer/WRF3.8-in-Azure.git with Virtual Machine Scale Sets.

 The picture to the right shows the domain and the temperature and pressure after the 3rd hour of the 12km CONUS weather simulation.

 <img src="https://github.com/schoenemeyer/WRF3.8-in-Azure/blob/master/4-Figure2-1.png" width="252">

+## Running WRF in Azure Batch

+Usually scientists want to focus on the algorithm, instead of scalability, underlying hardware infrastructure and high availability.
+[Azure Batch service](https://docs.microsoft.com/en-us/azure/batch/batch-technical-overview) creates and manages a pool of compute nodes (virtual machines), installs the applications you want to run, and schedules jobs to run on the nodes.
+There is no cluster or job scheduler software to install, manage, or scale.
+Instead, you use [Batch APIs and tools](https://docs.microsoft.com/en-us/azure/batch/batch-apis-tools), command-line scripts, or the Azure portal to configure, manage, and monitor your jobs.

 ## WRF CONUS 12km Benchmark